Jurisdiction Food Recovery Programs

 • Feed hungry people

-• Create new green collar jobs
+• Create new green jobs

 • Strengthen relationships between food donors and food recovery organizations